Shameen Khan

 Shameen Khan is a Pakistani actress who has mainly appeared in Pakistani television serials and occasionally in films.
 In 2019, she made her film debut with Shamoon Abbasi's Gumm.
 She appeared in television series such as Gohar-e-Nayab, Hina Ki Khushboo, Dharkan, Bharosa Pyar Tera and Khuda Aur Muhabbat 3.

+She believes that the industry should readjust its focus to see how best to benefit from the emergence of streaming platforms.